 • Foundation Repair Misconception #1 – All foundation piering systems are the same in terms of performance, and all you need is a good company and a good price.
 NO- While all foundation piering systems intend to mechanically stabilize or lift your house back to level, there are significant differences in their methods.
 Some methods work far better and are more reliable in your area of the country.

 • Foundation Repair Misconception #2 – A crack in the foundation or basement wall means you need piering work.
 NOT NECESSARILY—Just because it cracked doesn’t mean that settling has occurred.
-We require 3 forms of conformation that settling has occurred.
+We require 3 forms of confirmation that settling has occurred.
 Visible damage on the outside of the foundation.
-Visible damage on the inside of the house, such as cracks in sheet rock, sticking doors, etc.,and measureable changes in the elevation of the footing.
+Visible damage on the inside of the house, such as cracks in sheet rock, sticking doors, etc., and measureable changes in the elevation of the footing.
 We use very sensitive and sophisticated equipment to determine the location of breaks and extent of settling.
 We think this makes good sense.

 • Foundation Repair Misconception #3 – An Engineer putting his seal on a piering system means its the best.
 NO- it means that it meets basic minimum standards of performance.
 Tested safety load factor is the magic number when comparing one system to another.
 The higher the number, the better the pier can withstand the weight of the house sitting on top of it, especially if the pier is not installed perfectly straight, and most aren’t.